 BCRE Program Guidelines

-Billerica Catholic Religious Education serves St. Andrew, St. Mary, and St. Theresa parishes – the Catholic Community of Billerica – with one program that is repeated at each parish.
+Billerica Catholic Religious Education serves St. Matthew the Evangelist Parish (the new parish formed from St. Andrew, St. Mary, and St. Theresa parishes) – the Catholic Community of Billerica – with one program that is repeated at multiple locations.

 - There is one curriculum, presented in one style, regardless of where and when each class is held.
 Students and their parents/guardians may register for and attend any session at any campus location in Billerica, regardless of which home parish they regularly attend Mass.